webtoolbox/craftcms-plugin/README.md

 Related: [Website Toolboxforums for Craft 3.x](https://github.com/webtoolbox/craftcms-plugin)

-#Requirements
+##Requirements
 This plugin requires Craft CMS 3.0.0 or later.
-#Installation
+##Installation
 To install Website Toolbox Forum, follow these steps:
 	1. Install with Composer:
 		# go to the project directory
 	    1) cd /path/to/my-project.test
 		# tell Composer to load the plugin
 		Command to execute to install:
 	    2) composer require websitetoolbox/websitetoolboxforum
 		# tell Craft to install the plugin
 	    3) ./craft install/plugin websitetoolbox/websitetoolboxforum

 	2. You can also install Website Toolbox Forum via the Plugin Store in the Craft CP.
 		1)	Go to Dashboard-> Plugin Store-> Search For Website Toolbox Forum-> Click Install.

 #Website Toolbox Forum Overview
-	Your CraftCMS forum doesnâ€™t need to be basic.
+	Your CraftCMS forum does not need to be basic.
 Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
 No database, servers, or coding required.

 #Configuring Website Toolbox Forums
 	1)	Go to your Website Toolbox forum Settings.
 Dashboard-> Settings -> Website Toolbox Forum
 	2)	Add Credentials received from Website Toolbox :
-				Website Toolbox Username : Your Website Toolbox forum Username Website Toolbox Password : Your Website Toolbox forum Password Forum Embedded:
+				Website Toolbox Username : Your Website Toolbox forum Username
+				Website Toolbox Password : Your Website Toolbox forum Password
+				Forum Embedded:
 					Select option to embedded/non-embedded forum.
    					- Embedded: Forum will be displayed on a website page as a "forum".